carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 teaching: 30
 exercises: 10
 questions:
-- What is machine learning?"
+- What is machine learning?
 objectives:
 - "Gain an overview of what machine learning is."
 - "Understand how machine learning and artificial intelligence differ."